 We recommend familiarizing yourself with emergency water disinfection techniques.
 You can do just that by checking out this guide by the U.S. Environmental Protection Agency.
 It goes over several different things you can use to disinfect water from the stuff we referenced to Iodine, Granular Calcium Hypochlorite, and many more.

 When we reference a bag here, we do not mean the little plastic or paper type you get at your local supermarket.
 We mean a backpack but for ladies, a purse can be just as useful too.
-Of course, men should not be above using a purse if that is all that is available to you.
+Of course, men should not be above using a purse if that is all that is available to them.

 This is literally about survival, so check your male pride at the door.
-In any case, you want something like a backpack due to the ease of travel is allows.
+In any case, you want something like a backpack due to the ease of travel it allows.
 You can put a lot in it, and the straps will make it comfortable to walk around with.

 This can be a huge asset as many backpacks can help you store food, for example.
 It can cut down on how far the smell travels, keeping possible animals away.